Doctor Who: Alternative Seasons - Season 1: The Beginning

 The Daleks - 8,2

+The big introduction to the most famous enemy.
+Interesting to see how calm and calculating the Daleks are here (also, I think I heard the word “exterminate” only 2 times).
+They are not that threatening, but it is clear that we should take these guys seriously.
 However, the Thaals are pretty boring to me here, so the side characters do not add up to much, but the main characters sell it again!
 It's something that really surprises me from this era.
 I expected generic monster stories, like a cartoon for kids, but there’s really some good moments and characterization in the background.
 The Doctor being mischievous leads into this entire adventure.
 Susan wanders the jungle, possibly alone for the first time ever.
 Barbara forms a believable relationship with one of the thaals and Ian proves his worth in many scenario’s.
-The Doctor himself is mostly relegated to sitting around this episode, so he is not really a highlight, but at the end he gets his moment:
+The Doctor himself is mostly relegated to sitting around this episode, so he is not really a highlight, but at the end he gets his moment: |

 The Edge of Destruction - 6,8